Mecha-Karen/acord/docs/source/events.rst

 When registering events in the client class, they must be an async function and be called ``on_event-name``.

-If using the :meth:`Client.on` decorater, its preferred to not start the event with ``on_``.
+If using the :meth:`Client.on` decorator, its preferred to not start the event with ``on_``.
 However, it will still be accepted.